gvonness/bengal-stm/README.md

 `waitFor(value > 10)` | Semantically blocks a transaction until a condition is met | ```def waitFor(predicate: => Boolean): Txn[Unit]``` | Blocking is only semantic (i.e. not locking up a thread while waiting)<br/><br/>This is implemented via retries that are initiated via variable/map updates.
 One can specify the `retryMaxWait` to facilitate backstop polling for these retries, but this is _not_ recommended (i.e. indicates side-effects are impacting predicate)

 ### Example
-Note in the below that the [better-monadic-for](https://github.com/oleg-py/better-monadic-for) is used to expose the runtime as an implicit in the monadic computation.
+Note in the below that the [better-monadic-for](https://github.com/oleg-py/better-monadic-for) compiler plugin is used to expose the STM runtime as an implicit in the monadic computation.
 This is avoids the use of `unsafeRunSync` to expose the runtime instance, while not requiring the runtime to be explicitly passed to the sub-programs.

 ```scala
 import bengal.stm.STM